waylad/algo-zombie-smash/README.md

 - Implement multiples levels, multiples SMASHERs with their upgrades ❌ (This is where most of the budget will go.
 All the technical pieces are in place, now we just need to fill the game with content)

 # Contact me
-I’m a freelance developer and would love to keep working on the game.
-If you any question, don't hesite to contsact me.
+I’m a freelance developer and developing the game in my extra time.
+If you any question, don't hesite to contact me.

 Email: waylad42@gmail.com
 Discord: waylad#4756